maubanel/UE5-Hello-World/setting-up/README.md

 ##### `Step 5.`\|`SUU&G`| :small_orange_diamond:

 Make sure you have a **GitHub** account and that you are logged into it.
 Click on [GitHub Classroom Hello World Link](https://classroom.github.com/a/z7lsXBo4).
-Accept the prompt if it asks you go join the class and you should get to a **Accept the Assignment – UE4-Hello-World**.
-Press
+Accept the prompt if it asks you go join the class and you should get to a **Accept the Assignment – UE4-Hello-World-FA21**.
+Press <kbd>Accept this Assignment</kbd> button.

 ![New project website in Git](images/AcceptThisAssignment.jpg)